 Other harms that can befall children due to pornography, whether they themselves are addicted or another individual who is addicted harms them, can include voyeurism associated with criminal actions, “sextortion,” where a bully elicits pornographic images from peers and then uses them as blackmail, and cyber harassment.

-The child exploitation Dr. Cooper has witnessed through years of medical practice is devastating, but her testimony should give anyone who hears it a desire to combat the pornography public health crisis, as well as the facts to debate anyone who says pornography is harmless.
+The child exploitation Dr. Cooper has witnessed through years of medical practice is devastating, and her testimony should give anyone who hears it a desire to combat the public health harms of pornography, as well as the facts to debate anyone who says pornography is harmless.
 Our children and society would be so much better off without the exploitive harms of pornography.
 Let’s continue to work toward a society where no child is under threat of becoming a victim of pornography’s horrific effects.